-The phrase design thinking originally referred to a way of thinking about complex (wicked) problems – problems that are poorly defined and intertwined with solutions, a definition suggested by Horst Rittel, a mathematician, design theorist, and university professor at the Ulm School of Design in Germany in the 1960s.
+The phrase design thinking originally referred to how designers think, a way of thinking about complex (wicked) problems – problems that are poorly defined and intertwined with solutions, a definition suggested by Horst Rittel, a mathematician, design theorist, and university professor at the Ulm School of Design in Germany in the 1960s (Rittel, 1973) and later elaborated by Richard Buchanan (1992).
 Such thinking is routinely used by expert designers, artists, and craftsman.
 However, in recent years, the phrase has been hijacked by the likes of IDEO and Stanford University’s design school (called d.school), to refer to a simple design process that can be easily taught to novices in a couple of days.
-Blogger Lee Vinsel compares the corporate spread of design thinking, somewhat inappropriately, to the spread of an infectious disease (syphilis), and suggests that design thinking as it is now taught in schools is just “design lite.”
+Blogger Lee Vinsel compares the corporate spread of design thinking to the spread of an infectious disease, and suggests that design thinking as it is now taught in schools is “not about innovation in any meaningful sense; it is about commercialization – a package sold by consultants and universities.”
+(Vinsel, 2017).
 Natasha Jen, a partner at the design firm Pentagram, in her talk “Design Thinking is Bullshit,” complains that design thinking has become a meaningless buzzword and facetiously suggests that the complex process of design has been reduced to a single tool, the 3M Post-It note.
-She notes what is often missing, and in this I heartily agree, is critical thought.
+She notes what is often missing is critical thought (Jen, 2017).

-If design thinking is a unique form of thinking typically used by designers, it must be only one of a few different modes of thought that are possible and there must be a form of design that does not involve thinking.
+Design thinking should also be distinguished from design method and design process.
+If design thinking is a unique form of thinking typically used by designers, it must be only one of a few different modes of thought and it must be possible to design without thinking.
 I will address both these possibilities in the remainder of this article.

 Symbolic versus analogue thinking